Contents

-We’ve put a post together about the merits of The London Pass and answered the question – is the London Pass worth it?
+We’ve put together a post about the merits of The London Pass and answered the question: is it worth it?

 Day 1